 With that being said, there is a downside to teeth whitening methods, if you do it incorrectly or if you use certain products, it will ruin your enamel according to more than one study!
 If this happens, your teeth will become even more yellow color over time due to the dentin (the innermost part of your tooth) being exposed.

 The dentin contains a pulp that is yellowish in color and if you ever wondered why some old people have yellowish teeth, it’s because of this!
 Their enamel has been destroyed and the yellowish color pulp becomes visible.
 This is also known as tetracycline, which is difficult to bleach.

-If you want a 100% safe, cost effective ways to whiten your teeth and keep your teeth healthy, checkout this advice content eBook from dental nurse Lucy Bennett and her team called Teeth Whitening 4 You.
-Lucy has been a dental nurse for over 17 years and has overseen over 2500 teeth whitening procedures.
+If you want 100% safe, cost-effective ways to whiten your teeth and keep your teeth healthy and free of bacteria, check out this advice content eBook from dental nurse Lucy Bennett called Teeth Whitening 4 You.
+Lucy has been a dental nurse and has overseen a number of teeth whitening procedures.

 1) Snow At-Home Teeth Whitening Kit

 With guaranteed results and different levels, a kit like this could get you the stain-free pearly white teeth that you’ve wanted for so long.

 2) Oil Pulling

 You may be thinking, “Oil pulling?
 What on earth is oil pulling?”

 Oil pulling with coconut oil is basically a traditional Indian countries folk world mouth hygiene remedy that involves swishing oil in your mouth with your saliva to “pull” out the bacteria, food debris like cookies, drink stains, and tobacco gunk that makes your teeth look yellow.
 As a plus, oil pulling with saliva helps prevent gum disease too.